Naval Support Activity Philadelphia: Tenant Commands

 Defense Logistics Agency (DLA) and the Naval Supply Systems Command (NAVSUP) are the two major tenants of the installations.
 Navy Recruiting Command's District Philadelphia is headquartered here as well, along with Civil Air Patrol (CAP) Squadron 104, U.S. Naval Sea Cadet Corps's San Antonio Division and the Navy Special Emphasis Office of the Defense Contract Management Agency (DCMA).
 The Navy Office of Civilian Human Resources has also maintained its Philadelphia Operations Center on the base, since it moved from the Philadelphia Bourse building in 2011 after a BRAC decision.

+Campus

+No housing for personnel is on-post.
+People live off-post.
+Dependent children of workers attend various schools in the Philadelphia area.